Study in Firenze

 As a bustling hub of design, heritage, fashion, food, and culture, Florence offers an enriching and totally immersive study abroad experience.
 Many of Italy’s top universities are based in the city too, so you’ll be part of a vibrant and creative student population.

-Universities in Florence
+Universities in Firenze

 Florence has an impressive educational history and is famed for inspiring some of the world’s most influential creators and thinkers.